 A non-refundable application fee of $60 is required to apply.
 Tuition for the 2014 two-week program is $1,835; room and board on campus is $784.
 Undergraduate credit is optional and available at no extra charge.
 Students from the local area are welcome to commute.

-Scholarship AssistanceThe Jazz Institute has a small number of partial scholarships—available in the form of tuition remission—for promising students who might not otherwise be able to attend.
-To apply for a partial scholarship, please fax (518-580-5548) or e-mail (email@example.com) the following information to Wendy Kercull after you have submitted your online application:
+We are still accepting applications for the Jazz Institute.
+However, please note, we have awarded all the funding for Scholarship assistance for the 2014 program.The Jazz Institute has a small number of partial scholarships—available in the form of tuition remission—for promising students who might not otherwise be able to attend.
+To apply for a partial scholarship, please fax (518-580-5548) or e-mail (firstname.lastname@example.org) the following information to Wendy Kercull after you have submitted your online application:

 - A letter requesting scholarship assistance.
 Please tell us how much financial aid you believe you need in order to participate in the program, and note any unusual family circumstance or other facts you want us to consider.